 Shan Dahar: A family's fight for justiceAsia & Pacific Pakistan Press Foundation 18 June 2016

 On 1 January 2014, Pakistani journalist Shan Dahar was shot by armed men and taken to a local hospital where he remained unattended until he succumbed to his injuries.
-More than two years later, none of the perpetrators have been brought to justice.
+More than four years later, none of the perpetrators have been brought to justice.

 2016 Report on Impunity for Crimes against Journalists in Pakistan: Justice Delayed and Justice DeniedAsia & Pacific Pakistan Press Foundation 1 November 2016